privacy-scaling-explorations/maci/README.md

 npm run buildQuadVoteTallySnark
 ```

-This should take no more than 3 minutes as we use `zkutil` under the hood.
-We used to provide download links to working versions of the keys and
+This should take no more than 5 minutes.
+We used to provide download links to
-compiiled circuit files, but now that we can use `zkutil` to produce them
+working versions of the keys and compiiled circuit files, but now that we can
-very quickly, we no longer maintain them.
+use `snarkjs` to produce them very quickly, we no longer maintain them.

+For production, please do not use the `zkey` files which the above commands
+produce.
+Instead, perform a multi-party trusted setup.

-Note that if you change the circuits and recompile them, you should
+Note that if you change the circuits and recompile them, you should also update
-also update and recompile the verifier contracts in `contracts/sol`
+and recompile the verifier contracts in `contracts/sol` with their new
-with their new versions, or the tests will fail:
+versions, or the tests will fail:

 ```bash
 cd contracts